Delivery of large onshore electricity transmission projects

 - introducing competition into the delivery of these projects.

-In July we published an update to our plans to introduce competition into onshore electricity transmission, available here.
+In January 2018 we published an update to our plans to introduce competition into onshore electricity transmission, available here, and a consultation on our proposal relating to the regulatory treatment of the Hinkley - Seabank project.

 One of the key decisions from our Integrated Transmission Planning and Regulation project, was that new, separable and high value onshore transmission assets should be competitively tendered.
 This is to ensure value for consumers, with potential reduced costs and increased innovation.